scramjs/johnny-five-elements/README.md

 # Use

 These components can be run on a variety of devices using [Scram.js](https://github.com/scramjs/scram-engine).
+Helpful instructions for specific devices are detailed below.
+Instructions for more devices may come in the future.

+## Raspberry PI

 You must be the root user while using these components:
 ```